Every Electric Crossover and SUV on Sale for 2022

 Tesla Model X

 Look past the unusual Falcon Wing Doors of the Tesla Model X, and you'll find an electric SUV that has a lot to offer both families and enthusiasts.
-The over-the-top Plaid trim provides 1,020 horsepower and mind-scrambling acceleration, but the entry-level model delivers a more robust 348-mile battery range to go with its all-wheel drive, available three rows of seating, and $106,000 price tag.
+The over-the-top Plaid trim provides 1,020 horsepower and mind-scrambling acceleration, but the entry-level model delivers a more robust to go with its all-wheel drive, available three rows of seating, and $106,000 price tag.

 Tesla Model YTesla